 These six reasons touch upon two overarching and intertwined themes: social justice and good business practice.
-Cultural proficiency, with its expected outcome, health equity, is not simply the “right thing to do.”
+Cultural sensitivity, with its expected outcome, health equity, is not simply the “right thing to do.”
 In today’s era of accountable care and emphasis on improving care and controlling cost, cultural proficiency is a “must do.”
-Cultural proficiency potentially can save both lives and money (5).
+Cultural sensitivity potentially can save both lives and money (5).

 The AAFP endorses the document, National Standards for Culturally and Linguistically Appropriate Services in Health and Heath Care: A Blueprint for Advancing and Sustaining CLAS Policy and Practice, from the Office of Minority Health, US Department of Health and Human Services, April 2013.
 The Blueprint (3) describes 15 distinct standards that are organized around 3 themes:

 Theme 3: Engagement, Continuous Improvement and Accountability

 The Principal Standard of the Blueprint is, “To provide effective, equitable, understandable and respectful quality care and services that are responsive to diverse cultural health beliefs and practices, preferred languages, health literacy and other communication needs.”
 This standard frames the essential goal of the remaining 14 standards and aligns with AAFP’s vision “to transform healthcare to achieve optimal health for everyone.”

 AAFP adopts the Principal Standard and the remaining 14 CLAS standards (3) with the following family medicine-specific perspectives on the three themes listed above.

 Governance, Leadership and Workforce